 Protiviti and NC State University’s Enterprise Risk Management Initiative conducted a survey focused on the top risks occupying the minds of global boards of directors and executives.
-The survey highlighted 36 risk issues that were further analyzed for impact.
+The survey highlighted 36 risk issues that were further analysed for impact.
 While each risk presents unique opportunities and challenges, one key theme – the future of work – touches and spans the most significant risks for board members and executives.

 We frequently refer to the future of work as the defining business challenge of this decade.
-Digital transformation and innovations, the introduction of advanced technologies and automation in all of its forms, the increasing cost of labor, the transformation of skills, and acute talent shortages are among many future of work challenges that are compelling boards and executive teams to plan ahead and think more innovatively than they ever have before as they map the future of their organizations.
+Digital transformation and innovations, the introduction of advanced technologies and automation in all of its forms, the increasing cost of labor, the transformation of skills, and acute talent shortages are among many future of work challenges that are compelling boards and executive teams to plan ahead and think more innovatively than they ever have before as they map the future of their organisations.